 What is KSP?

 Kontakt Script Processor (KSP) is a scripting language for Native Instrument’s Kontakt that we can mainly use to create our own Kontakt instruments.
 It is procedural (not object oriented) and very structured.
 Like there are different callbacks for different events where we put the most of our code into.
 With those callbacks we can send and receive data from the Kontakt engine.

 Is KSP easy to learn?

 yes and no. It is very easy to dive in quickly and create basic instruments.
 The difficult part is not the language itself which is really not that complex.
 The difficulty lies in writing many many parts on our own since there are not many premade functions or libraries available.
 Furthermore sometimes there are missing important functions or operators which we get with other languages, like string comparisons (to give a very basic example).

 // THIS IS NOT POSSIBLE (YET?) if(@StringA = @StringB) // do something end if

 Although we can create own functions, we cannot pass variables into those functions by default.
 And we can’t return values, as we are used from other languages.
 This is only possible with a workaround and with the help of the ksp syntax for sublime.

 So when our instrument gets more complex, we really have to start being creative ourselves like building workarounds and writing almost EVERYTHING on our own (even simple mouse event handlers) If we are lucky we have access to third party code or tutorials ;) that we can use.
 But sometimes this is not that easy.
-If there is only the full code of a whole other instrument available we have to muddle through thousands of nested code lines to find the spot of our interest.
+If there is only the full code of a whole other instrument available (that we are allowed to use at all) we have to muddle through thousands of nested code lines to find the spot of our interest.

 The good thing with KSP is that you can quickly enjoy your first attempts.
 So the motivation level stays high and frustration low.
 However probably you still benefit from starting with other (simple) languages first and then move over to KSP.